carlos-villatoro/carzilla-search/README.md

 We can test this out by logging res.locals in any route, and by referring to user in a view file.

+We should wrap parts 1 and 2 in an `if (req.cookies.userId)`, so that if no one is logged in, we don't try to look up a user with an id of undefined.
+What should we set the res.locals.user to if there was no req.cookies.userId?

 ## Part 4: Doing something with the logged in user
 Let's do two things with this logged in user:
 1. Modify our nav bar: if there is a logged in user, display 2 links: Log Out and Profile (explained below).
 If there is no logged in user, display Log In and Sign Up links.